luogyu7/work_display/README.md

 # work_display
-All the pics is created by luogyu7 within computing exprienments.
+All the pics is created by luogyu7 within compute expriments.